metablaster/WindowsFirewallRuleset/Modules/Ruleset.ProgramInfo/Help/en-US/Search-Installation.md

 ## INPUTS

 ### None.
-You cannot pipe objects to Find-Installation
+You cannot pipe objects to Search-Installation

 ## OUTPUTS